slieb74/ds-prob-combinations-probability-lab-nyc-career-ds-062518/README.md

 The pattern should be fairly clear from here on out!
 Now you'll see how combinations come in handy here.
 You can use them along with these probabilities.
 Let's see how this works.

-Let's start with this question: what is the probability that in the course of 10 games you throw exactly 3 strikes?
+Let's start with this question: what is the probability that in the course of 10 rounds you throw exactly 3 strikes?

 ```python